galaxyproject/training-material/topics/galaxy-ui/tutorials/workflow-parameters/tutorial.md

 > ### {% icon hands_on %} Hands-on: Running the workflow
 >
-> 1. Upload a text dataset with the contents `wunder`
+> 1. Upload a dataset using "Paste/Fetch data" with the contents `wunder`
 >
 > 2. Run your workflow with the following parameters
 >
+>    - *"Input parameter"*: `wunder`
+>
+>      This is the value that will be looked for in your input dataset.
+>
 >    {% include snippets/run_workflow.md %}
 >
 > 3. Examine the outputs
 {: .hands_on }

-> If you run this workflow on the dataset and you select `wunder` as the newly defined parameter  you will see 2 new datasets in your history.
-The first dataset has the data type ``expression.json`` and contains the composed parameter value `(wunder)`, the second dataset will contain the output of the `Regex Find And Replace` step.
-A click on the `i` button will show the used parameters.
-You will see that the `Find Regex` parameter will contain the values that you entered in the workflow run form.
+You should see two new datasets in your history.
+The first dataset has the data type `expression.json` and contains the composed parameter value `(wunder)`, the second dataset will contain the output of the **Regex Find And Replace** {% icon tool %} step.
+A click on the information {% icon details %} button will show the parameters for the tool.
+You will see that the *"Find Regex"* parameter will contain the values that you entered in the workflow run form.
 If you look at the dataset content you will see it is `wunderbar`.

 # Read a parameter from a dataset